 It is often thought that the value of a firm can be computed using the metric of life time value of its customer base.
 This topic will cover the important and growing area of CRM and customer equity.
 We will discuss various tools in database/direct marketing used to model customer acquisition and retention.
-Analytical tools to compute customer lifetime value (CLV) will be discussed.
-We will also cover few extremely useful techniques for data mining/reduction such as Step-wise regressions, Decision tress, and Random forests.
+We will also cover few extremely useful techniques for data mining/reduction such as Decision tress, Elastic Nets and Random forests.